Commoble/infiniverse/README.md

 ### InfiniverseAPI

-Dependant mods can use `commoble.infiniverse.api.InfiniverseAPI.get()` to get the Infiniverse API, which allows dimensions to be added or removed during server runtime.
+Dependant mods can use `net.commoble.infiniverse.api.InfiniverseAPI.get()` to get the Infiniverse API, which allows dimensions to be added or removed during server runtime.

-This should generally only be used for dimensions that need some sort of user input to determine how they should be created; static dimensions can be created using standard dimension jsons instead of using the Infiniverse API. <https://minecraft.fandom.com/wiki/Custom_dimension>
+This should generally only be used for dimensions that need some sort of user input to determine how they should be created; static dimensions can be created using standard dimension jsons instead of using the Infiniverse API. <https://minecraft.wiki/w/Custom_dimension>

-For an example of a mod that uses the Infiniverse API, see Infiniverse Utils: <https://github.com/Commoble/infiniverse_utils>
+For an example of a mod that uses the Infiniverse API, see the src/examplemod sourceset.

 ### UnregisterDimensionEvent